Dr Sophie Nedelec (nee Holles )

 I am a Royal Society Dorothy Hodgkin Fellow working on particle acceleration passive acoustic monitoring for mapping coral reefs.
-Broadly, I am interested in underwater sound, sensory ecology, human impacts on the environment.
-My current work is focused on the impacts of anthropogenic noise on the reproduction and survival of fish.
+Broadly, I am interested in underwater sound, sensory ecology, human impacts on the environment and sustainability.
+Much of my work has focused on the impacts of anthropogenic noise on the reproduction and survival of fish.
 My current work is focussing on engaging with policy-makers and translating research into behavioural change.

 2011-15 PhD: Impacts of anthropogenic noise on behaviour, development and fitness of fishes and invertebrates (University of Bristol and the École Pratique des Hautes Études)